-beatification of Josemaría Escrivá, the apostolic activity of the faithful and cooperators of the Prelature of Opus Dei has grown in intensity and extension in many countries.
+countries.
 Sustained by the grace of God, their activities on behalf of all souls, especially the neediest, have multiplied.
-On the occasion of the first centenary of the birth of Saint Escrivá, dozens of Iosemaría initiatives for personal professional formation have begun in developing countries and in the poorer parts of large cities.
-These activities bear witness that the search for personal holiness - the union of the soul with God is inseparable from the concern, shown with deeds, for the material and spiritual welfare of our brothers and sisters.
+On the occasion of the first centenary of the birth of Saint Escrivá, dozens of Josemaría initiatives for personal professional formation have begun in developing countries and in the poorer The lay faithful parts of large cities. see reaffirmed These activities bear once more their witness that the high calling as the soul with God is inseparable from the concern, shown with deeds, for the material and spiritual welfare of our brothers and sisters.